OSINT-TECHNOLOGIES/dpulse/README.md

   ```
 Then you choose menu item which you want to start.

-If you have problems with starting installer.bat, you should try to use `dos2unix installer.sh` or `sed -i 's/\r//' installer.sh` commands.
+If you have problems with starting installer.sh, you should try to use `dos2unix installer.sh` or `sed -i 's/\r//' installer.sh` commands.

 # DPULSE demos